dauer/java-examples/README.md

 Experimenting with various standard Java code examples...

-Currently up to and including Java 21.
+Currently, up to and including Java 22.

 ## Topics